Amy-Oji/sales-inventory-manager-REST-API-application/README.md

 The app also publishes the basic detail of the created Order to Kafka for reporting.

-This resport is later consumed my the [Sales Report Application](https://github.com/Amy-Oji/kafka-reporder)
+The Kafka published resport is later consumed my this other project - [Sales Report Application](https://github.com/Amy-Oji/kafka-reporder)

 ___
 #### Running/Testing The App